kuzzleio/kuzzle/doc/2/guides/advanced/cluster-scalability/index.md

 ## Quick start

-Kuzzle's Cluster embeds an auto-discovery feature, allowing to automatically form a new cluster when more than 1 nodes are started, and allowing newly started node to join an existing cluster if one is present.
+Kuzzle's Cluster embeds an auto-discovery feature, allowing to automatically form a new cluster when more than 1 nodes are started, and allowing newly started nodes to join an existing cluster if one is present.

 New nodes will automatically synchronize themselves with existing ones, and be made available once they have successfully joined the cluster.